noseglasses/qmk_firmware/docs/papageno.md

 Most modern ergonomic keyboards come with dedicated thumb key clusters.
 These are mainly motivated by the obvious under-utilization of the thumbs on traditional computer keyboards.
 As our thumbs are the most powerful fingers, it is desirable to shift as much work as possible from the other fingers towards the thumbs.
 The actual number of (reachable) thumb keys varies between different keyboard designs.
 Typically there are between four and eight (reachable) and freely programmable thumb keys available.
-This restriction in number means that when assigning keycodes or actions to these special keys it is important to do it in a way that optimizes both, utilization and usability.
-In the recent past there occured a significant number of innovative ideas that aim to assign more than two keycodes or actions to a physical key.
+This restriction in number means that when assigning key-codes or actions to these special keys it is important to do it in a way that optimizes both, utilization and usability.
+In the recent past there occurred a significant number of innovative ideas that aim to assign more than two key-codes or actions to a physical key.

 ### Existing QMK-features

-[Tap-dances](tap_dance.md), modifier keys, with and without one-touch, as well as multiple keymap-layers provied different ways to creatively assign work to thumb keys using QMK.
+[Tap-dances](tap_dance.md), modifier keys, with and without one-touch, as well as multiple key-map-layers provide different ways to creatively assign work to thumb keys using QMK.
 These methods all have specific advantages and drawbacks.
 A thorough analysis of the many possible ways to utilize and combine those could fill a research article of its own.
 Therefore, we will concentrate on tap-dances to explain the enhancements introduced by Papageno.

 [Tap-dances](tap_dance.md) theoretically allow to assign an infinite number of meanings to a single physical key.
-A specificnumber of keypresses, usually entered in rapid succession, triggers a specific action.
+A specific number of key-presses, usually entered in rapid succession, triggers a specific action.
 This is probably the only, but also the greatest disadvantage of *traditional* tap-dances.
-Hitting a key a given number of times in a row can be faily difficult to accomplish, especially for non pianists and when there are definitions for say, three, four and five strokes of the same key.
+Hitting a key a given number of times in a row can be fairly difficult to accomplish, especially for non pianists and when there are definitions for say, three, four and five strokes of the same key.

 ### Towards multi-key tap-dances

 As a keyboard comes with a multitude of keys, why not extend the concept of tap-dances to combinations of several keys?
 It is much easier to hit two, three or more keys in a defined order than to hit the same key a given number of times.
-Entering key sequences, i.e. words, is precicesly what typists are trained to do.
+Entering key sequences, i.e. words, is precisely what typists are trained to do.

-Of coures, we want the action that is triggered when the key sequence has been completed to replace the actual series of keycodes that is assigned with the keys when hit independently, same as with tap-dances.
+Of course, we want the action that is triggered when the key sequence has been completed to replace the actual series of key-codes that is assigned with the keys when hit independently, same as with tap-dances.

 ### Some numbers